guerratron/minIniFS/README.md

 # minIniFS (INI file library) for the Arduino IoT world
+minIniFS is a programmer's library to read and write "INI" files in embedded systems.

 ### Acknowledgement

 > This work is based on the "minIni4Arduino" library [minIni4Arduino](https://github.com/lipoyang/minIni4Arduino)

->  All of this is also derived from the great library of [https://github.com/compuphase/minIni](https://github.com/compuphase/minIni)
+>  All of this is also derived from the great compuphase library of [minIni](https://github.com/compuphase/minIni)

 --------------------------------------------------------
 # MODIFICATIONS TO THE ORIGINAL "minIni4Arduino" LIBRARY